VerifiedAnon/sample-circom-groth16/README.md

 #### Usage

-Proof can be found in `build/nullifier/my_input/proof.json` and the verifying key in `build/nullifier/groth16_vkey.json`.
+Proof, Verifying Key, and Public Inputs are stored in the verifier_inputs folder.
-Public inputs can be found in `build/nullifier/my_input/public.json`.
+Just copy and paste it in the program as it rust syntax.

 #### Proof generation

-To recompile the circuit and generate the proof and verifying key, run:
+To generate the proof and verifying key yourself, run:

 ``` bash
 npm run prove